About Lark Quarry

 Please read looking after parks in Central West Queensland.

-Lark Quarry is jointly managed by the Department of National Parks, Sport and Racing and Winton Shire Council.
+Lark Quarry is jointly managed by Queensland Parks and Wildlife Service and Winton Shire Council.
 The Queensland Museum provides scientific advice on ways to protect the trackways.

 The park’s infrastructure was built using ecologically sustainable design principles and features solar energy, rainwater collection and minimal impact construction methods.